Azure/azure-sdk-for-java/sdk/search/azure-search-documents/swagger/README.md

 ### Generation

-There are two swaggers for search: index and service.
-They always under same package version, e.g. `--tag=package-2019-05-searchindex-preview` and `--tag=package-2019-05-searchservice-preview`.
+There are two swaggers for Azure Search, `searchindex` and `searchservice`.
+They always under same package version, e.g.
+`--tag=package-2020-06-searchindex` and `--tag=package-2020-06-searchservice`.

 ```ps
 cd <swagger-folder>